Table of Contents

 For decades, learning and development (L&D) teams and digital publishers have assembled massive libraries of corporate training content.
 We are talking about terabytes of leadership courses, compliance modules, and soft skills workshops.
 Yet, a significant portion of this legacy content sits dormant.
 Why?
 Because it suffers from contextual obsolescence, limiting the impact of AI-powered content personalization efforts.

-A brilliant leadership course filmed in a hospital setting feels irrelevant to a shift manager on a manufacturing floor.
+Instructional designers may create a brilliant leadership course in a hospital setting, but it often feels irrelevant to a shift manager on a manufacturing floor.
 The core principles of empathy or conflict resolution are universal, but the story, the doctors, the patients, and the clinical jargon feel alien.
 This is a common challenge in enterprise learning personalization.

-Until now, the challenge of fixing this problem has not scaled.
-Manually rewriting thousands of hours of content to fit every target industry is cost-prohibitive.
-But the arrival of Agentic AI is changing the math entirely and redefining how training content is reused.
+Organizations have long struggled to scale content adaptation across industries.
+Traditional approaches have made large-scale content customization impractical.
+Manually rewriting thousands of hours of content to fit every target industry is cost prohibitive.
+But the arrival of Agentic AI is changing the math entirely and enabling AI-powered content personalization at scale, redefining how training content is reused.

 The Current State: The One-Size-Fits-None Crisis